 charge.failed event.
 When using SEPA Direct Debit, you may prefer not to fulfill orders until the

 charge.succeeded webhook has been received.

 If a SEPA Direct Debit charge fails and we have reason to believe that subsequent charges will also fail, we will update the source to

 Notifying customers of recurring payments

 These notifications should be sent at least 14 calendar days before you create a payment.
 You can send them closer to the payment date as long as your mandate makes it clear when your customer can expect to receive them.
 The mandate provided by Stripe specifies this can happen up to two calendar days in advance of future payments, allowing you to send notifications during charge creation.
-For recurring payments of the same amount (e.g., a subscription of a fixed amount), you may indicate multiple upcoming debits with corresponding dates in a single notice.
+For recurring payments of the same amount (for example, a subscription of a fixed amount), you may indicate multiple upcoming debits with corresponding dates in a single notice.

 When sending your customers a notice, it must include:

 - The last 4 digits of the debtor’s bank account